Standard health insurance

 You pay a fixed, nominal premium to your insurance company for the standard health insurance package.

-People on a low income may be eligible for to help pay for health insurance.
+People on a low income may be eligible for healthcare benefit to help pay for health insurance.

 Children under 18 insured free of charge for standard package